-Rachel Hilliam is senior lecturer in statistics and has previously held the roles of Director of Teaching for Mathemetics and Statistics and accademic lead for the Mathematics and Statistics student support team.
+Rachel Hilliam is Professor of Statistics in the School of Mathematics and Statistics, where she has previously held the roles of Director of Teaching for Mathemetics and Statistics and accademic lead for the Mathematics and Statistics student support team.

 I am an visitng Fellow in Medical Statistics at the University of Derby and have several collaborative projects with both Leicester and Derby Hospitals.
 I'm an Honorary Associate Professor in the Department of Statistics at the University of Warwick.